Rich Call Data and STIR/SHAKEN

 Rich Call Data display

 RCD display will be determined by handset software developers.
-In this hypothetical example, an iPhone call answer screen is shown building upon the standard layout, with the following changes:
+In this hypothetical example, an iPhone call answer screen is shown with the following information:

-- Caller name, an existing display field, is The Home Depot
+- Caller name, an existing display field, is Dr. Amy Smith

 - Caller photo, an existing display, is the doctor’s picture sent as rich call data

 Business and marketing planning